64bit-Paperclip/xstd/docs/README.md

 normally decides for you.
 Those things can be changed, because it's just a header sitting in the project.

-### Examples of Performance Optimizations
+### Issues with the Standard Library
 - std::string's small-string optimization means almost every operation starts with a branch: is this string using its inline buffer or a heap allocation?
 That branch has to be predicted correctly to be free, and with strings of mixed or unpredictable sizes flowing through real code, it doesn't always predict well.
 A mispredicted branch stalls the pipeline.
-That cost exists on every single string operation, not just the ones that actually need to grow.
+That cost exists on every single string operation, not just the ones that actually need to grow. xstd::string doesn't have SSO at all.
+It always heap-allocates, no branch, no inline buffer, one code path.
+For the case SSO exists to serve, small strings that don't want an allocation, that's what fixed_string(N) is for: a fixed-capacity, stack or inline buffer with no heap involved, ever, and no per-op branch either, because there's only ever one storage location to begin with.

 - std::vector already checks is_trivially_copyable internally and takes a
   memcpy-style fast path when that's true, so plain PODs aren't the